geodesign/protar/docs/data_management.rst

 cover data layer for all of Europe.

 It is available for four years: 1990, 2000, 2006, and 2012.
 Landcover *change*
-layers are availableIn addition to these land cover layers.
+layers are available.
+In addition to these land cover layers.
 These represent the land cover change between each of the above years.
 The 2012 version of the dataset is still in production hand has not been finalized.
 Nevertheless, to take advantage of the most up to date data, the latest available version